 - Remember, THIN coats cover better and dry faster.
 Also, you can apply 3 thin coats as quickly as 2 heavy coats.
 Why?
 Trying to be careful to cover every spot is slow.
 This applies especially to dark colors over light colors or vice versa, not to mention paints with lots of pigment with the dreaded reds and yellows.
 They use synthetic tints.

 - We have written all about how to save time and money on tools.
-You see, low-class rollers shed lint and ruin your work.
+You see, budget rollers shed lint and ruin your work.
 You’ll also see why other tools (brushes are key) are less expensive if you spend more.
 What a hassle to pick bristles out of wet paint.
 The same is true for quality paints: less expensive and longer-lasting.

-- Yes, a hairdryer will work, but just don’t get so close you blister the fresh paint.
+- Blow-dryer?
+Yes, a hairdryer will work, but just don’t get so close you blister the fresh paint.
 (Paint stores use this method to help paint dry fast so they can check the color they are matching).

 - Priming drywall?
-Read all about it or just pick up the #1 primer.
-Fast drying, excellent bonding.
+Read all about it or just pick up 5 gallons of the #1 primer.
+Fast-drying, excellent bonding.
 We use this all the time and it is ready to re-coat by the time we get around the room (we do use fans though).
 This primer also comes in single gallons if you don’t need so much.

 - We also keep the room warm.

 - Additives?
-There is Floetrol (company website), but it does not speed drying.
-It slows the drying if anything but the paint does go on more smoothly.
+This accelerator speeds drying.
+Then there is Floetrol, but it does not speed drying: it slows the drying if anything but the paint does go on more smoothly.

 - We rely on our dehumidifier on humid days (especially in the spring and summer).